 Singapore Airlines has rolled out its first-ever transfer bonus, and it’s widely available: You can get a 15% bonus when transferring points from American Express, Capital One, Chase, and Citi to your Singapore account.

-This transfer bonus runs through Dec.
-27, 2020, so you’ve got plenty of time to decide whether to put it to use.
-There’s a minimum transfer of 10,000 credit card points to qualify for the bonus – but after that you can transfer in increments of 1,000 and still get the bonus.
+This transfer bonus was originally set to run through Dec.
+27, 2020, but Singapore recently extended it through Jan.
+16, 2021.
+There’s a minimum transfer of 10,000 credit card points to qualify for the bonus – but after that, you can transfer in increments of 1,000 and still get the bonus.
 Singapore has a full breakdown of this transfer bonus on its site.

 Critically, this bonus won’t show up when you log into your Chase or Amex account and go to transfer points.
 Singapore Airlines is handling it on the backend: Transfer 10,000 points and Singapore will give you an additional 1,500 points for a total of 11,500.